 Signs of Introvert Hangover

 A burned-out introvert can feel like they’ve been hit by a truck!
-They may feel exhausted, emotionally and mentally drained, or even physically unwell.
-Introverts describe feeling like they are mentally foggy, unable to focus and desperately craving time alone.
-An introvert hangover can happen after a single social event, or can build up over time when too many days pass without time alone.
+They may feel exhausted, emotionally and mentally drained, or physically unwell.
+Introverts describe being in a mental fog, struggling to focus, and desperately craving time alone.
+An introvert hangover can happen after a single social event or build up over time when too many days pass without time alone.

 The following are signs of introvert hangover: